linchen1010/News-Browser/README.md

 ## Function

+#### Subscribe:
-* Allow users to subscribe daily News with selected category, which will be sent to the user's email address by backend server every 24 hours
+* Allow users to subscribe daily News with selected category, which will be sent to the user's email address by backend server every 24 hours.
+#### Headliner:
-* Browse headliner from different sources with selected category
+* Browse headliner from different sources with selected category.
+#### Search:
-* Search news with keyword
+* Search news with keyword with selected sort option.

 ## Preview